tux-evse/tux-evse-board-configuration/hotspot_wifi/README.md

 `-- launch_test_captive.sh
 ```

+Some [symbolic links](https://en.wikipedia.org/wiki/Captive_portal#Detection) have been made to configure the captive portal for different platforms.

 ## Launch the HTTP server (afb-binder)

 Here is the script used to expose the HTTP server used by the captive-portal: